piotr-zuralski/piotr-zuralski.github.io/_pages/en/index.md

 ---
 title: Home
-description: "Senior Engineer, with 13+ years experience in commercial web development"
+description: "Senior Engineer, with 13+ years of experience in commercial web development"
 date: 2018-06-07 11:34
 last_modified_at: 2019-06-06 11:34
 published: true